 |Glevum Way||24 miles (39 km)||This circular walk takes you through the suburbs, countryside and villages around the city of Gloucester.|

 The walk starts at Gloucester's Victorian docks next to the Gloucester Waterways Museum which tells the story of England's canals and rivers.
-The walk then includes two consecutive waterside sections along the River Severn and the Gloucester and Sharpness canal, taking you to the village of Hardwicke.
+The walk then includes two consecutive waterside sections along the River Severn and the towpath of the Gloucester and Sharpness Canal, taking you to the village of Hardwicke.
 View Full Details>>

 |Gloucester and Sharpness Canal||16 miles (26 km)||Enjoy cycling and walking along the towpath of this lovely canal in Gloucestershire.
 The whole of the route is suitable for walkers while cyclists can enjoy several sections as well.
-National Route 41 of the National Cycle Network runs along the canal from Gloucester Docks to the outskirts of the city.
-There's also another section from Frampton Upon Severn to Shepherd's Patch. |
+National Cycle Route 41 of the National Cycle Network runs along the canal from Gloucester Docks to the outskirts of the city.
+There's also another section from Frampton on Severn to Shepherd's Patch. |

 The canal runs from Gloucester Docks to Sharpness with wonderful views of the Severn Estuary, the Forest of Dean and the Cotswolds.
 Route highlights include Gloucester Docks with its variety of shops, leisure facilities, marina and fascinating Gloucester Waterways Museum.
 You will also pass the wonderful Slimbridge Wetland Centre where you can see thousands of migrant birds.
 The route finishes at the dock of Sharpness Port which was opened in 1874.